andrei-aleksanian/Google-Apps-Scripts/README.md

 desktop`(I used `desktop`, but I think it will need to be `web app` for production)
 9. Exit the screen and click the download button on the right for the created OAuth client
 10. Rename it to `credentials.json` and keep in the root directory of the project.
 Do not commit it.
-11. Open your cloud script that you want to run (go to Apps Scripts, make a project and write a function)
+11. Open your cloud script that you want to run (`routes/utils/makeFormTemplate.gs` is an example of making a GSS form template`go to Apps Scripts, make a project and write a function)
 12. Choose `Resources > Cloud Platform project`
 13. Paste your `project number` in (can be found on GCP dashboard)
 14. Once done, choose `Publish > Deploy as API executable`